Battle of the Shangani

 The Battle of the Shangani took place on 25 October 1893 during the First Matabele War in what is now Zimbabwe.
-A British column was attacked during night by a large force of Matabele warriors.
-The British repulsed them with a heavy loss of life to the Matabele force.
+A British South Africa Company column led by Major Patrick William Forbes was attacked during night by a large force of Ndebele Kingdom warriors.
+Equipped with superior weaponry, the column, consisting of British South Africa Police troopers and African auxiliaries, repulsed them with a heavy loss of life to the Ndebele force.
 The battle is noted for being the first battle in which the Maxim gun played an important role.

-Context
+Background

-The leaders of British Southern Africa Cecil Rhodes and Leander Starr Jameson had responded to a raid by the Matabele with force.
-A British column commanded by Major Patrick William Forbes was sent into Matabeleland.
+The heads of the British South Africa Company (BSAC), Cecil Rhodes and Leander Starr Jameson, decided to respond to a Ndebele Kingdom raid with force.
+A BSAC column commanded by Major Patrick William Forbes was sent into Matabeleland.
+The force was made up of around seven-hundred men of the paramilitary British South Africa Police (BSAP) along with an unknown number of African auxiliaries.
+In addition to rifles, the column was equipped with five Maxim guns, three other rapid-fire guns, two cannon and 200 rifles.
 It advanced towards Bulawayo, the territory's capital.
-The force was made up of around seven-hundred men of the paramilitary British South Africa Police, along with an unknown number of native auxiliaries.
-In addition to rifles, the column was equipped with five Maxim guns, three other rapid-fire guns, two cannon, and 200 rifles.